Causes of a Toilet Overflow: Cleaning Up an Overflowing Toilet and How to Prevent Future Toilet Problems

 3. Use a Toilet Auger or Drain Snake

 If you cannot unclog your toilet with a plunger, try using a toilet auger.
-While toilet augers and drain snakes work very similarly, toilet augers are specifically designed to work with the shape of a toilet and the s-shaped trap.
+Toilet augers and drain snakes work very similarly.
+However, toilet augers are specifically designed to work with the shape of a toilet and the s-shaped trap.

 A toilet auger is designed to crawl through your drain pipes and snag the clog, allowing you to pull it back out of the toilet.
 In some cases, the auger will break up the clog enough that it will flow away from the toilet towards the sewers.